 Map Names

 The next parameter, MapFileNames, describes where output maps are placed and their format.
 The first portion lists the directory where the maps should be placed, relative the location of the scenario text file (e.g., output/habitat).
-The second portion includes two variables for creating file names. {wildlife-name} will be replaced with the wildlife map name provided in the Suitability Files. {timestep} will be replaced with the output time step.
+The second portion includes two variables for creating file names. {HabitatName} will be replaced with the habitat map name provided in the Suitability Files. {timestep} will be replaced with the output time step.
 Other characters can be inserted as desired.
 A meaningful file extension (e.g., .img) should also be included.
 For example:

-MapFileNames output/habitat/{wildlife-name}-{timestep}.img
+MapFileNames output/habitat/{HabitatName}-{timestep}.img

 Suitability File Names